bijeshos/spring-boot-with-docker/README.md

 - Docker

 ## Dev Environment
-This application was tested on the following platforms:
+This application was tested on the following:

 - OS : Ubuntu 18.04 LTS
 - Docker: 18.09.3 (community)